RepAdapt/nextflow_snp_calling_linux/README.md

 <b>THIS PIPELINE ASSUMES THAT EACH SAMPLE HAS A SINGLE PAIR OF PAIRED END READS.</b>

+# Partial Pipeline
+It is possible to run the coverage statistics component of the pipeline as a standalone step.
+To do so, you must first generate the final realigned BAM files, which are assumed to be located in ./output.
+This pipeline is executed using the coverage_stats_main.nf script, which you can edit to specify the exact location of your realigned .bam files.

+To run the coverage stats workflow:
+<pre>nextflow run coverage_stats_main.nf -config nextflow.config --ref_genome /path/to/reference_genome.fasta --gff_file /path/to/genes.gff</pre>

 # Comments

 - **Reference too fragmented -- stitching the reference genome:**